Last updated on January 10th, 2026 at 03:54 pm

 Rose Bush Care

 Water your plants in the early morning hours so the surface will dry out by the late afternoon.
-Trim off the worst part of the infected plant, be sure to store branches and debris in a plastic bag then dispose of it
+Trim off the worst part of the infected plant.
+Be sure to store branches and debris in a plastic bag, then dispose of it

 What about Scale insects?